 Action Level (AL) - The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

-Milligrams per liter (mg/l) - Corresponds to one part of liquid in one million parts of liquid (parts per million - ppm).
-Micrograms per liter (ug/l) - Corresponds to one part of liquid in one billion parts of liquid (parts per billion - ppb).
+Milligrams per liter (mg/L) - Corresponds to one part of liquid in one million parts of liquid (parts per million - ppm).

+Micrograms per liter (μg/L) - Corresponds to one part of liquid in one billion parts of liquid (parts per billion - ppb).
-Non-Detects (ND) - Laboratory analysis indicates that the constituent is not present.

-pCi/L - pico Curies per Liter is a measure of radioactivity in water.

-- (1) During 2014, we collected and analyzed 30 samples for lead and copper.
+Don-Detects(ND) - Laboratory analysis indicates that the constituent is not present.
+P(I) - pico Curies per Liter is a measure of radioactivity in water.
+(1) - During 2014, we collected and analyzed 30 samples for lead and copper.
 The 90% percentile level is presented in the table.
-The action levels for both lead and copper were not exceeded at any site tested. - (2) No MCL has been established for sodium.
-However, 20 mg/l is a recommended guideline for people on high restricted sodium diets and 270 mg/l for those on moderate sodium diets. - (3) Iron is only a secondary water standard.
+The action levels for both lead and copper were not exceeded at any site tested.
+90th Percentile Value: The values reported for lead and copper represent the 90th percentile.
+A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
+The 90th percentile is equal to or greater than 90% of the lead and copper values detected at your water system.
+(2) - No MCL has been established for sodium.
+However, 20 mg/L is a recommended guideline for people on highly restricted sodium diets and 270 mg/L for those on moderate sodium diets.
+(3) - Iron is only a secondary water standard.
 Iron has no health effects.
-Therefore, exceeding the MCL represents a level at which adverse aesthetics effects start to occur. - (4) Perchlorate is an unregulated contaminant.
-However, the State Health Department has established an action level of 18 ug/l. - (5) UCMR3 Unregulated Contaminant Monitoring Rule 3 is a Federal water quality sampling program where water suppliers sample and test their source water for 1 year.
+Therefore, exceeding the MCL represents a level at which adverse aesthetics effects start to occur.

+(4) - Perchlorate is an unregulated contaminant.
+However, the State Health Department has established an action level of 18 mg/L.

+(3) - UCMR3 - Unregulated Contaminant Monitoring Rule 3 is a Federal water quality sampling program where water suppliers sample and test their source water for 1 year.
 Testing was conducted in 2013.
-Results will be used by the USEPA to determine if the contaminants need to be regulated in the future. - $^{(6)}$ Combined Radium 226 and 226 has an MCL = 5. - (7) Copies of the Supplemental Data Package, which includes the water quality data for each of our supply wells utilized during 2014, are available at the Bethpage Water District office which is located at 25 Adams Avenue, Bethpage, New York and at the Bethpage Public Library.
+Results will be used by the USEPA to determine if the contaminants need to be regulated in the future.

-Bethpage Water District 25 Adams Avenue Bethpage, New York 11714-1304

-ADDRESS CORRECTION REQUESTED

-PRESORT STANDARD U.S. Postage PAID PERMIT No. 50 Bethpage, NY
+(6) - Combined Radium 226 and 228 has an MCL = 5.

+Orbital Loo and Loo last in 100 and Loo las

+SOURCE WATER ASSESSMENT

-The Bethpage Water District conducts over 10,000 Arsenic water quality tests throughout the year, testing for over 130 different parameters in our water supply including as listed on this sheet:
+The Bethpage Water District conducts over 10,000 water quality tests throughout the year, testing for over 150 different parameters in our water supply which are included on this sheet.